 Patients

 The Chinese Research Group of Gallbladder Cancer (CRGGC) conducted a retrospective multicenter cohort study by collecting the electronic medical records of GBC patients in China to create a study cohort.
 The protocol of the CRGGC was approved by the Committee for Ethics of Xinhua Hospital, Shanghai Jiao Tong University School of Medicine (Ethical Approval SHEC-C-2019-085) and registered on ClinicalTrials.gov (NCT04140552).
-This analysis was performed in April 2020 on data between 2008 and 2016 from 24 hospitals across 13 provinces in China (Supplementary Appendix 1).
-The inclusion criteria were as follows: (1) primary adenocarcinoma of the GBC with pathological staging of T1b using the 8th staging guidelines of the American Joint Committee on Cancer; (2) absence of distant metastasis; (3) treatment by surgical resection of the gallbladder; and (4) for patients who underwent Ch, information on whether a reresection was performed.
+This analysis was performed in April 2020 on data obtained between 2008 and 2016 from 24 hospitals across 13 provinces in China (Supplementary Appendix 1).
+The inclusion criteria were as follows: primary adenocarcinoma of the GBC with pathological staging of T1b using the 8th staging guidelines of the American Joint Committee on Cancer; absence of distant metastasis; treatment by surgical resection of the gallbladder; and for patients who underwent Ch, information on whether a reresection was performed.
 As patients with GBC are often diagnosed after Ch, they are likely to undergo reresection with or without combined Hep and/or RL to resect any possible residual tumorous disease.
-A Cox regression of the log hazard ratio (HR) on a covariate with a standard deviation of 1.50 based on a sample of 110 observations achieves 80% power at a 0.050 significance level to detect a regression coefficient equal to 0.40.
+Cox regression of the log hazard ratio (HR) on a covariate with a standard deviation of 1.50 based on a sample of 110 observations achieves 80% power at a 0.050 significance level to detect a regression coefficient equal to 0.40.
 The sample size was adjusted for an anticipated event rate of 0.20.
-The sample size was calculated using PASS 11.0.7 (NCSS, LLC.
-Kaysville, Utah, United States).
-As a result, 121 patients were enrolled in this research.
+The sample size was calculated using PASS 11.0.7 (NCSS, LLC, Kaysville, UT, United States).
+As a result, 121 patients were enrolled in this study.

 Surgical procedures